MANU ROAD BIRDING TOUR

 Andean Cock of the rock

-Other wildlife speciallities here are: Brown Tinamou, Rufous-breasted Woodquail, Rufescent-Screech-Owl, Buff-thighed Puffleg, Rufous-booted Raquet-tail (E), Peruvian Piedtail (E), Violent-fronted Brilliant, Speckled Hummingbird, Blue-banded Toucanet, Highland Motmot, Blue-moustached Barbet, White-backed Fire-eye, Stripe-chested Antwren, White crowned Tapaculo, Marroon-belted Chat-tyrant, Fulvous-breasted Flatbill, Cinnamon-faced Tyrannulet, Crested Quetzal, Scale-crested Pygmy-tyrant, Yellow-rumped antwren, Yellow-breasted Warbling Antbird, Yungas Manakin, Cereulean-capped Manakin, Inca Jay, White-capped Dipper, Andean Solitaire, Olive Finch, Two-banded Warbler, Carmiol´s Tanager, Russet-backed Oropendola.
-Among a large list of multi-colored Tanagers and others.
-In addition, a Tanager new for science have been reported and photographed.
-A restricted population of the Andean Wooly Monkey lives here as well as the Shock-headed Capuchin Monkeys.
+But the show doesn’t end there.
+This stretch of cloud forest is bursting with birdlife and mammals.
+Among the avian highlights are Brown Tinamou, Rufous-breasted Woodquail, Rufescent Screech-Owl, Buff-thighed Puffleg, Rufous-booted Racket-tail (E), Peruvian Piedtail (E), Violet-fronted Brilliant, Speckled Hummingbird, Blue-banded Toucanet, Highland Motmot, Blue-moustached Barbet, White-backed Fire-eye, Stripe-chested Antwren, White-crowned Tapaculo, Maroon-belted Chat-Tyrant, Fulvous-breasted Flatbill, Cinnamon-faced Tyrannulet, Crested Quetzal, Scale-crested Pygmy-Tyrant, Yellow-rumped Antwren, Yellow-breasted Warbling Antbird, Yungas Manakin, Cerulean-capped Manakin, Inca Jay, White-capped Dipper, Andean Solitaire, Olive Finch, Two-banded Warbler, Carmiol’s Tanager, and Russet-backed Oropendola—along with a brilliant variety of colorful Tanagers.

-Nights are very productive since Black-banded Striped Owl, Common Pottoo and Tropical Screech-Owl use to be found near the lodge.
+Nights are also productive, often featuring Black-banded Owl, Striped Owl, Common Potoo, and Tropical Screech-Owl near the lodge grounds.

 Day 4 & 5